Nominations for Spring 2025 induction are now closed.

 — John Fahr, “New building to Honor Selfless Pioneer Teacher of Yaquis,”

 It was mid-October 1937 when the bad news spread through the small Pascua Yaqui Village northwest of Tucson.
-Despite their prayers for her, the doctor confirmed the Yaquis’ fears that Richey would not recover.
-Within a week, the frail 79-year-old teacher was dead.
-Her death ended a remarkable career in social service through education.
+Despite the Yaquis' prayers, the doctor confirmed that Richey would not recover.
+Within a week, the frail 79-year-old teacher was dead, ending a remarkable career in social service through education.
 Working with and among Native Americans from the 1890s through the 1930s, Thamar Richey taught youngsters in places as widely scattered as Minnesota, Nebraska, Kansas, California, and Arizona.
-Thamar’s contributions in Arizona began in 1923 when at age sixty-five, a time when most people today are considering retirement, she almost single-handedly established an elementary school for the Pascua Yaqui children.
-Laboring selflessly among the Indians there, Thamar Richey strove to teach them enough English and other skills to enable them to cope with the demands of a changing American society.
+Thamar’s contributions in Arizona began in 1923 when at age sixty-five, an age when most people today are considering retirement, she almost single-handedly established an elementary school for the Pascua Yaqui children.
+Laboring selflessly, Thamar Richey strove to teach them enough English and other skills to enable them to cope with the demands of a changing American society.

 In 1901, her parents’ illness brought an abrupt shift in her career.
 To be with them, Thamar returned to Holton, Kansas and taught there for the next eighteen years.
 During that time she served on the faculty of Emporia Normal School, the teachers’ college, and also taught part-time at a small local college in Holton.
 She apparently had no involvement with the federal Indian school system while at Holton, but her interest in Indian education remained strong.

 In 1919, Thamar Richey came to Arizona to be near her brother Harlan who lived in Tucson.
-Learning that the teacher at the Empire Ranch was not returning after the Thanksgiving holidays, Miss Richey applied for the position.
+Learning that the teacher at the Empire Ranch was not returning after the Thanksgiving holidays, She applied for the position.
 She taught near Greaterville, Arizona for the next four years.

 In August of 1923, at age sixty-five, she moved to Tucson, but she could not find a teaching job.
 She approached Superintendent C. E. Rose and proposed to start a school for the Yaqui youngsters of Pascua Village.
 Before the startled man could respond, she asserted, “I don’t have a teaching job, and the Indians have no school.
 If I get a school started, may I teach it?”
 Mr. Rose’s reply has been lost, but it seems he gave her request little thought until the determined Thamar Richey invited him to visit her “school.”
 To his surprise, he found Miss Richey and twelve Indian children sitting under a partially enclosed ramada holding class.
 The school lacked everything.
 It had three tin and cardboard walls, but the fourth side was open to the weather.
 The children sat on a couple of railroad ties while the teacher used an upended wooden box for a desk.
 The sand of the floor served as a blackboard.
 Mr. Rose was so impressed that he persuaded the school board to build a one-room school nearby.